eleonorareinaalminson/silicon-react/README.md

 - Fonts by [Google Fonts](https://fonts.google.com/)
 - API services by [Kyhn24 Azure Services](https://kyhn24.azurewebsites.net/)

-## 📞 Support

-If you have any questions or need help, please feel free to:

-- 📧 Email: support@silicon-app.com
 - 💬 Open an issue on GitHub
 - 📱 Contact us through the app